 Student groups that initiate, advocate, or promote activities that threaten the safety or wellbeing of persons or property in the school community, or that disrupt the school environment, are harmful to the educational process.
 The use of hand signals, graffiti, or the presence of any apparel, jewelry, accessory, or manner of grooming that, by virtue of its color, arrangement, trademark, symbol, or any other attribute that indicates or implies membership or affiliation with such a group presents a clear and present danger to the educational process.
 This affiliation is contrary to the school environment and educational objectives and creates an atmosphere where unlawful acts or violations of school regulations may occur.
 School rules and other reasonable expectations for acceptable student behavior are extended to include student conduct while going to and from school and while off campus during the normal school day or attending school events on or off campus after the school day ends.
 This includes the responsibility to observe traffic and pedestrian laws and the responsibility to act as a good citizen, respecting the safety, welfare, and property of others during lunch hour and release periods.
 Failure to conduct oneself in a safe manner or to act as a good neighbor within the school community may result in disciplinary action (ARS 13-201).
-Incidents involving initiations, hazings, intimidations, and/or related activities of such group behaviors or gestures that symbolize negative student group or gang membership, or causing and/or participating in activities that intimidate or affect the attendance of another student shall be subject to disciplinary action.

-Incidents involving initiations, hazings, intimidations, and/or related activities of such group affiliations that are likely to cause bodily danger, physical harm, personal degradation, or disgrace resulting in physical or mental harm to students are prohibited.
+Incidents involving initiations, hazing, intimidations, and/or related activities of such group affiliations that are likely to cause bodily danger, physical harm, personal degradation, or disgrace resulting in physical or mental harm to students are prohibited.

-The Superintendent will establish procedures and regulations to ensure that any student wearing, carrying, or displaying negative student group or gang paraphernalia, or exhibiting
+The Superintendent will establish procedures and regulations to ensure that any student wearing, carrying, or displaying negative student group or gang paraphernalia, or exhibiting behaviors or gestures that symbolize negative student group or gang membership, or causing and/or participating in activities that intimidate or affect the attendance of another student shall be subject to disciplinary action.